StreakYC/live-set/README.md

 The additional checks make sure that the Set passed to `setValues` and the Set returned from the `values()` method are not modified.

+Browser support for `Map`, `Set`, and `Promise` is required.
+Load a polyfill for these (such as [@babel/polyfill](https://babeljs.io/docs/en/babel-polyfill)) if you need to support browsers that don't natively support these.

 ## Types

 [Flow](https://flowtype.org/) type declarations for this module are included!